 In most states, proper notice can be taped to the door of the rental unit if no one answers.
 However, a copy of the notice should also be mailed to the tenant.
 (Make sure to send it certified with return receipt from the U.S. Postal Service.)

 Be careful to follow your state’s exact rules in regard to how this notice must be served.
 In some states, like Washington, the owner of the property may not serve the legal notice themselves.
-It’s also a good idea to record the date and time that the notice was served and whether it was handed to an adult in the home or taped to the door.
+Most states have specific notice periods, too.
+It’s a good idea to record the date and time that the notice was served and whether it was handed to an adult in the home or taped to the door.

 Step 2: File for eviction